-At Good Sammy we are driven by our core purpose to find meaningful employment for people living with disability.
+At Good Sammy we are driven by our core purpose to create employment opportunities for people with disability.

 60 years on, we remain driven by our purpose and, while Ms Moorhouse is now retired, she is an ongoing part of the Good Sammy family, joining us at key events and celebrations.

-Good Sammy remains an agency of Uniting WA and from that small room at the Wesley Mission, we now provide employment in 27 shopfronts from Albany to Geraldton with a significant environmental and social impact.
+Good Sammy remains an agency of the Uniting Church and from that small room at the Wesley Mission, we now provide employment in 27 op shops from Albany to Geraldton with a significant environmental and social impact.
 By broadening our scope to provide business services and participating in sustainability initiatives such as the Containers for Change program, Good Sammy has been able to provide further options for our participants.
 And by harnessing generous community donations, our core purpose and social impact grows.